fortio/website/index.md

 [terminal](terminal) is `readline` style library fully encapsulating yet based on an improved version of `x/term`.
 As well as [ansipixels](https://pkg.go.dev/fortio.org/terminal/ansipixels) for TUI games and utilities (TUI Fps, brick, game of life,...), [gvi](gvi) a super basic vi clone in go, and [tev](tev) a tool to debug what your terminal emulator is sending (`xev` for TUIs).

+A new addition is also [tclock](tclock) a terminal digial clock with big digits and color options.

 ## Safecast

 [safecast](safecast) allows you to safely cast between numeric types in Go and return errors (or panic when using the